2022-2023 Montana Ski Resorts – Bozeman Skiing – Big Sky Resort – World’s Best Ski Towns, Bozeman

 Bridger Bowl is a private, nonprofit community ski area with no owners.
 Consequently, all proceeds are reinvested into the area to cover operational expenses and improvements.

 Because there are no owners or shareholders to compensate, Bridger Bowl can afford to offer low-cost tickets for high-quality skiing and snowboarding.

 And after skiing this premiere non-profit Montana ski resort, visit Bozeman, Montana for a host of other Montana winter-time activities.
 Learn about Bridger Bowl’s World Record Snowfall in 2003.

-For More On Big Sky Ski Resort
+Big Sky Ski Resort

-Considered one of America’s top ten ski resorts–and one of the favorite Montana ski resorts–the modern lifts of Montana’s Big Sky Resort transport skiers and snowboarders up the slopes of regal Lone Mountain, Andesite Mountain, and Flat Iron Mountain for up to 4,350 vertical feet of descent.
+Considered one of America’s top ten ski resorts–and a favorite Montana ski resort–the modern lifts, with America’s first eight-seat lift (on Andesite Mountain), transport skiers and snowboarders up the slopes of regal Lone Mountain, Andesite Mountain, and Flat Iron Mountain for up to 4,350 vertical feet of descent.